Image of Hiker's feet in front of Johnson Lake Overlook on the Superior Hiking Trail

 • If with a group and making meals from scratch, Nalgene bowl to eat from.
 If not, straight from the bag

-• Urssack for bear proofing (Talk to your ranger if in a park that requires a bear box; sometimes an Urssack is allowed instead.)
+• Urssack for bear proofing (Talk to your ranger if in a park that requires a bear box; sometimes an Urssack is allowed instead.
+Personally, I highly recommend the Urssack and have used it frequently in bear country with no issue.)

 Getting enough food as you’re backpacking is really important.
 DO NOT just pack ramen and oatmeal to eat for days straight.
 You will be uncomfortable, and it can even be dangerous.

-In general, budget one breakfast, one lunch, one snack, one dinner, and one dessert for a day.
+In general, budget one breakfast, one lunch, one+ snack, one dinner, and one dessert for a day.
 Personally, depending on the trip, I will either purchase pe-packed meals in advance, or dehydrate my own meals in advance.
+If trips are shorter than three days, I’ll sometimes pack non-dehydrated food and splurge on weight and space.

 If you will be backpacking longer than a few days or long distances (greater than 15 miles a day), I recommend coming up with a nutrition plan.
 I am not a nutritionist, but here are a few resources that are a good place to start: